 Learn More about EPA’s Plans to Establish Voluntary Criteria for Radon Credentialing Organizations

 These criteria will establish an ongoing and open evaluation process for organizations wanting to credential radon service providers.
 While EPA cannot require that radon credentialing bodies take any particular action in order to conduct business, EPA does have authority to require that states receiving indoor radon grants list only providers who meet certain standards of competence.

-To learn more, and/or submit comments on the proposed approach, visit the Agency’s electronic docket (EPA-HQ-OAR-2017-0430) on the Federal eRulemaking Portal: https://www.regulations.gov/document?D=EPA-HQ-OAR-2017-0430-0001.
+To view the Federal Register notice and comments received, visit the Agency’s electronic docket (EPA-HQ-OAR-2017-0430) on the Federal eRulemaking Portal: https://www.regulations.gov/docket?D=EPA-HQ-OAR-2017-0430.